We changed during Lockdown

-There’s no doubt this pandemic has changed social attitudes on a whole range of topics.
-Recent surveys have shown that 36 percent of people appreciate their neighbourhood and communities more than they did before.
+There’s no doubt this pandemic changed social attitudes on a whole range of topics.
+Surveys showed that 36 percent of people appreciated their neighbourhood and communities more than they did before.
 50 percent of people reported having grown closer to their loved ones.
-So there have been some pluses come out of this year.
+So there have been some pluses come out of the past couple of years.

-With schools being closed earlier in the year, bullying activity was down.
+With schools being closed, bullying activity was down.
 But cyberbullying, sexual exploitation online and fraud rocketed.
 There was also a marked increase in family stress and inter-family bullying because of the lockdown situation.

 Research by the Jill Dando Institute

-The Jill Dando Institute which informs police organisations and charities such as Act Against Bullying has been carrying out some research into the way our lives have changed.
+The Jill Dando Institute which informs police organisations and charities such as Act Against Bullying carried out some research into the way our lives changed.
 Below are some of their findings, which may be of interest.

 Sign up for our newsletter!